smartlocalai2025-cyber/smartlocalusaversion3/ai-server/knowledge/DESIGN-DOCUMENT.md

 ## Product Overview

-### What Morrow.AI Does
+### What SMARTLOCAL.AI Does

-Morrow.AI is a dual-sided platform:
+SMARTLOCAL.AI is a dual-sided platform:

 #### Consultant Dashboard (Main Application)
 - Client onboarding and profile management